swannsonite/p2pool-pot/README.md

 Requirements:
 -------------------------
-In order to run P2Pool with the Potcoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.
+In order to run P2Pool with the Potcoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Potcoin uses for hashes.

 Linux: